 After establishing the semantic linkages within the form, we adopt a feedback-driven methodology that leverages these connections in conjunction with LLMs to formulate test cases for the form.
-The procedure begins by deducing preliminary constraints rooted in semantic associations, followed by generating input values following these constraints.
-FORMNEXUS then verifies and modifies the inferred constraints, generates new input values, and submits the form under these modified constraints.
+The procedure begins by deducing preliminary constraints rooted in semantic associations, followed by generating input values in accordance with these constraints.
+FORMNEXUS then verifies, and if needed modifies, the inferred constraints, generates new input values, and submits the form under these modified constraints.
 Our goal is to corroborate the constraints using the feedback obtained after submission.
 Once the constraints are validated, FORMNEXUS converts them into a comprehensive set of test cases.
 These cases serve as a valuable vehicle for checking and deciphering the form's runtime functionality.